 First aid can treat all sorts of minor bumps and scrapes, but you should see a doctor for more serious accidents.
-Knowing first aid can also be life saving before the emergency services arrive, if they are required.
+You may want to think about getting a first aid kit for your house or training in first aid so that you are prepared to deal with minor accidents.

 First aid kits